SweepCasinos > Reviews > Vegas X Casino

 What is the perfect download app in the sweepstakes niche?
 It’s listed in a verified store and has update logs, version control, and a clear publisher name.

-But here we have Vegas X that makes you choose a download source from a random pile of half-connected links, soft launches, and shady redirects.
+But here we have Vegas X, which makes you choose a download source from a random pile of half-connected links, soft launches, and shady redirects.
 There’s absolutely nothing centralized.
-And if you accidentally download a fake APK, you won’t realize it’s fake until it’s too late.
+And, if you accidentally download a fake APK, you won’t realize it’s fake until it’s too late.

-Help Center / FAQ Site menu + footer Didn’t exist
+Help Center or FAQ Site menu and footer ❌ Doesn’t exist

-Social Links / Buttons Nowhere on site No official channels linked
+Social Links Site wide ❌ No official channels linked

 A screenshot of Vegas-x email